 Dear NAB Family,

 Nearly two years ago, the NAB Strategy Team identified and set in motion eight initiatives pointing to where God was leading us as a conference.
-Along with church planting, missional training, and spiritual formation, one of those top initiatives was to help our churches pursue racial righteousness, by which we mean a righteous pattern of thought, speech, and action that flows out of our relationship with Christ toward all people, regardless of skin color, social position, or economic status.
+Along with church planting, missional training, and spiritual formation, one of those top initiatives was to help our churches pursue cross-cultural engagement, by which we mean a righteous pattern of thought, speech, and action that flows out of our relationship with Christ toward all people, regardless of skin color, social position, or economic status.
 Regional Ministers, the Strategy Team, and the Executive Team have taken only early steps to discuss our part as a conference of churches in proclaiming the light of Christ as it relates to race and ethnicity.
 We acknowledge we have much work ahead of us.

 The recent events in Charlottesville, Virginia—and the events, gatherings, attitudes, and actions like them that live in shadows in our neighborhoods and in conversations in our churches—reminded us how much our churches together must stand strongly against any and all forms of racism.
 This is not simply a racial issue or a social issue; this is a Gospel issue.
 The message of neo-Nazis, white supremacists, the KKK, and other hate groups is abhorrent to the Gospel and runs counter to what the Bible teaches.
 There is no place in this world for speech that inherently demeans or belittles the value of those made in the image of God.
 Jesus commissioned His Church to reach all peoples with the good news of redemption through His atonement, calling them to salvation by grace through faith.